survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 [CommonsChunkPlugin](https://webpack.js.org/guides/code-splitting-libraries/#commonschunkplugin) is a powerful and complex plugin.
 The use case we are covering here is a basic yet useful one.
 As before, we can define a function that wraps the basic idea.

-The following code combines the `entry` idea above with a basic `CommonsChunkPlugin` setup:
+The following code combines the `entry` idea above with a basic `CommonsChunkPlugin` setup.
+It has been designed so that it is possible to access advanced features of `CommonsChunkPlugin` while allowing you to define multiple splits through it.

 **webpack.parts.js**